 - Administered in a two dose series, the second dose is given 28 days after the first dose.
 It is authorized under an EUA for use in people 18 years old or older.

 - Administered in a single dose, and is authorized under an EUA for use in people 18 years old or older.

 A booster for all three brands of vaccine have now been approved by the Centers for Disease Control and Prevention and the Oregon Health Authority.
 For more information, please check here.

 Currently, everyone 5 years or older is eligible to receive the COVID-19 vaccine, though anyone under 18 must get a Pfizer brand vaccine.
 Children ages 5-14 must have the written approval of a parent or guardian to be vaccinated.
 Pfizer’s Comirnity COVID-19 vaccine has been fully approved by the FDA for those 16 and over.
 Pfizer’s original BioNTech vaccine is available for those 5 years and older.
 Ask your vaccinator which vaccine is being used.
 More information about Pfizer’s COVID-19 vaccines can be found on their EUA fact sheets.

 The COVID-19 vaccine is free, even if you do not have health insurance.
 You do not need to be a United States citizen or resident or live permanently in Oregon to receive the COVID-19 vaccine, and no identification is required.

-Not sure where the closest location is for you?
+Not sure where the closest location is for you or having difficulty finding an available appointment?
 Check our list of medical offices and pharmacies that offer the vaccine, our upcoming clinics, or you can check these websites: getvaccinated.oregon.gov and vaccines.gov.
 You can also text ORVAX to 898211, or call 541-766-6120 for further assistance.